payola/Payola/README.md

 You can view all data sources available to you.
 If you wish to edit one (e.g. change its name or description), click on the Edit button on the same row.
 You'll be redirected to an edit page which contains a delete button as well for removing the data source.
 The sharing functionality will be described in the [Sharing section](#sharing).

-Follow the same steps to list and edit any other entity in the system (analyses, plugins, etc.).
+The same steps to list and edit apply to any other entity in the system (analyses, plugins, etc.).

 ##### Viewing